rezi410/SocialMediaBlog_FrontEnd/README.md

 ## _Usage_

-- To install the package providing all the node.js modules and dependencies.
+- To install the package providing all the node.js modules and dependencies

 ```
 npm install